2015 STP 500

 The 2015 STP 500 was a NASCAR Sprint Cup Series race held on March 29, 2015, at Martinsville Speedway in Ridgeway, Virginia.
 Contested over 500 laps on the 0.526 mi paperclip shaped short track, it was the sixth race of the 2015 NASCAR Sprint Cup Series season.
 Denny Hamlin won the race while Brad Keselowski finished runner-up.
 Joey Logano, Matt Kenseth and David Ragan rounded out the top five.

 Joey Logano won the pole for the race and led 91 laps on his way to a third-place finish.
 Kevin Harvick led the most laps – leading 154 – on his way to an eighth-place finish, ending an eight consecutive race streak of finishing first or second.
 The race had 31 lead changes among 13 different drivers, as well as 16 caution flag periods for 112 laps.

 Hamlin's 25th career victory was his fifth win at Martinsville Speedway and the eighth at the track for Joe Gibbs Racing.
 The win moved Hamlin up to eighth in the points standings, which were still headed by Harvick; he left Martinsville with a 24-point lead over Logano.
 Despite being the winning manufacturer, Toyota still trailed Chevrolet by 37 points in the manufacturers' standings, in third place.

 The STP 500 was carried by Fox Sports on the cable/satellite Fox Sports 1 network for the American television audience – the first scheduled points race to air on the channel.
 The radio broadcast for the race was carried by the Motor Racing Network and Sirius XM NASCAR Radio.

+This race marked the Cup Series debut of 2020 Series Champion Chase Elliott.